 A Concentrated and Versatile Source of Protein

 TVP is sometimes known as textured soy protein or TSP.
 It's high in protein and fiber and very low in fat.
-It's sold as dried chunks, slices, flakes, granules or powder and needs to be hydrated before being used.
-The product has a very mild taste on its own but readily absorbs flavor from the liquid in which it's soaked or cooked.
-It works well in many foods that traditionally contain ground beef or meat chunks, such as lasagna, chili, veggie burgers, tacos and meat pies.
+It's sold as dried chunks, slices, flakes, granules, or powder and needs to be hydrated before being used.
+The product has a mild taste on its own but readily absorbs flavor from the liquid in which it's soaked or cooked.
+It works well in many foods that traditionally contain ground beef or meat chunks, such as lasagna, chili, veggie burgers, tacos, and "meat" pies.

-TVP can be very useful for vegans and vegetarians.
+TVP can be very useful for vegans and vegetarians and for anyone else who enjoys eating it.
 Vegans eat no food that comes from animals.
 Vegetarians eat dairy foods and eggs but no meat or fish.

 - Soy flour is prepared and then mixed with water.